 One- Respect your time- (eliminate what isn’t important)

 One of the big keys to work life balance is removing what isn’t necessary.

 👨🚒Obviously you have to work, so those hours are accounted for. 👨🚒Another big one is making sure you have food and that you eat 👨🚒 Of course you need to be spending time with family and friends.

 So ask yourself, what are you doing, say, on a weekly basis, that is robbing you of your time?

 Do you spend your off days watching TV with your spouse, but then still feel like you haven’t had any quality time with them?
-Do you sit on the phone at the dinner table, and then you look up and realize that your child is a teenager?
+Do you work 90 hours a week at your main job, volunteer and then help out your buddy with his job?

 Two- Enjoy your time off- (Don’t be afraid to go on vacation)

 Anyone know a Firefighter that has a hard time taking time off?
 All of you?
 Yeah, me too.